sassoftware/vscode-sas-extension/website/docs/Configurations/Profiles/sas9ssh.md

 }
 ```

 6. Add the public part of the keypair to the SAS server.
 Add the contents of the key file to the ~/.ssh/authorized_keys file.
+If you have it on your system, you can use "ssh-copy-id" command to make this easy.
+By default, ```ssh-copy-id host.machine.name``` will probably do what you need.

 ## Windows/Mac/Linux using only identityFile

-1. Create a keypair and copy to the server, as described in section above
+1. Create a keypair and copy to the server, as described in sections above
    1. It must be created without a passphrase
 1. In the profile, provide the full path to your private key: